 - Since I work from home, I’m always able to work.
 It’s a constant balancing act.

-Not only am I able to participate in their life as often as they want me to, I can have a “non-children” adventure that provides for my family at the same time. #winwin
+Not only am I able to participate in my children’s lives more fully, being at home, I can have “adult time” that provides for my family. #winwin

 Have You Read These Yet?